samcia1988/JooBase/README.md

 # JooBase

 @RangeChen

-Java Object Oriented Database
+Java Object Oriented dataBase

-##About JoSQL
+## About JoSQL
 See [JoSQL homepage](http://josql.sourceforge.net) for more details.